addetz/addetz.github.io/_posts/2021-07-10-lambda-bffs.markdown

 </div>

 ## The Pitch
-Your pitch is you first and only chance to impress the conference organizers and convince them to choose your talk for their event.
+Your pitch is your first and only chance to impress the conference organizers and convince them to choose your talk for their event.
 While some established conference speakers are invited to speak without pitching, most conferences will open a Call for Papers where anyone can pitch a talk.
 To keep things fair, organizers will then choose pitches from their Call for Papers without seeing the name and profile of the author.

 The skeleton/structure I use for my pitches is:
 ```markdown